Adult education is provided in different types of institutions depending on whether it is offered by education or employment public authorities.

 The training provision offered by the Education Authorities takes place mainly in the following institutions:

-In Spain, in 2021, there were around 1419 specific public adult education institutions and 333 other education institutions (primary education, secondary education, bachillerato or vocational training) providing adult education, as well as 10 specific public distance education institutions and 428 institutions belonging to other categories with adult education activities.
-(Source: Statistics of the Subdirectorate General for Statistics and Studies of the Ministry of Education and Vocational Training).
+In Spain, in 2024, there were 1 416 specific public adult education institutions and other 501 public education institutions (primary education, secondary education, bachillerato or vocational training) providing adult education, as well as 15 specific public distance education institutions.
+(Source: Statistics of the Subdirectorate General for Statistics and Studies of the Ministry of Education, Vocational Training and Sport).
 The territorial distribution of the institutions depends on the Adult education provision from education authorities by Autonomous Community.

 - Provision to raise achievement in basic skills: